Sagnik11October2004/WAVES/README.md

 ### Acknowledgements

-These codes were developed based on the course PH2101 by Prof. Rangeet Bhattacharyya att IISER Kolkata.
+These codes were developed based on the course PH2101 by Prof. Rangeet Bhattacharyya at IISER Kolkata.